of slavery to live

 THE MODERN SLAVERY (VICTIM SUPPORT) BILL

-Write to your MP asking them to back the Bill
+Write to the Prime Minister asking him to back the Bill

 (you can add your own words if you wish too):